nitayya/Nitay/_posts/2020-07-06-Solar-System-Analysis.md

   - data
 ---

-This post shows an analsis that I did of the solar system at my home - and its performatce.
+This post shows an analysis that I did of the solar system at my home - and its performatce.
 It contains the total yield from the last 6 years - on top of that I made some data cleansing, showed few insights and provided graphs.

 ```python